The Joy of Growing Houseplants

 Read about which plants filter the air you breath in your home.
 Problems with snails and slugs and what they have left to grow.

 Oh, my, oh my.
 The woes of a gardener when you can’t figure out what to do to get rid of certain pests.
-My garden should be showing real signs of it growing with some blooms.
+My garden should show real signs of growth, with some blooms.
 But, my biggest nemesis has struck again.
 The snail and his close cousin, the slug.

 October 2016 Garden Update